For schools, teams, families, and curious adults

 Mission

-We want astronomy to be something people can experience, not just hear about.
+We want astronomy to be something people actually experience.

-We put clear guidance, real observation, and a calm pace at the center of the work.
-Whether we are in a school, at a public event, or under a dark sky, we want people to have time to look carefully and ask good questions.
+We try to keep the work clear, calm, and hands-on.
+Whether we are in a school, at a public event, or under a dark sky, people should have time to look carefully, ask questions, and stay with what they are seeing.

 What people take home

-People usually leave more comfortable with the night sky, more confident around the equipment, and more ready to keep looking on their own.
+People usually leave more at ease with the night sky, more confident around the equipment, and more ready to keep exploring on their own.

 What we care about

-Clear guidance, reliable equipment, and a tone that stays warm, serious, and easy to join.
+Clear guidance, dependable equipment, and a tone that stays warm without becoming vague.

 Explore

-If this is your first visit, these four pages are the quickest way in.
+If this is your first visit, these four pages are the easiest way into the work.

 People gathered around telescopes at night